- Training, Safety and Standards; and

 There are also two unique entities under Operations: National Air Security Operations (NASO) and the Air and Marine Operations Center (AMOC).
 NASO and AMOC are equivalent to a region.

 AMOC is a state-of-the-art, multi-domain law enforcement and operations center located at March Air Reserve Base in Riverside, California.
 AMOC uses sophisticated technology to detect, identify, track, and direct the interdiction of suspect aviation and maritime targets in the Western Hemisphere.
 Under the Trade Facilitation and Trade Enforcement Act of 2015 (P.L.
 114-25), the AMOC shall "manage the air and maritime domain awareness of the Department."
 AMOC integrates data from hundreds of domestic and internal radars and optical sensors.
 Satellite operations centers are located in Puerto Rico and Washington, D.C.

 NASO is responsible for countering threats at and beyond the border using strategic aerial platforms such as the P-3 Orion maritime patrol aircraft and unmanned aircraft system.
-National Air Security Operations Centers are located in Jacksonville, Florida; Corpus Christi, Texas; Sierra Vista, Arizona; and Grand Forks, North Dakota.
+National Air Security Operations Centers are located in Jacksonville, Florida; Corpus Christi and San Angelo, Texas; Sierra Vista, Arizona; and Grand Forks, North Dakota.

 The Training, Safety and Standards directorate is responsible for the oversight and implementation of AMO national training policies and procedures as well as overseeing the delivery of advanced aviation, maritime safety, law enforcement and leadership training.
 Within the directorate, an air training center is located in Oklahoma City, Oklahoma, and a marine training center is located in St. Augustine, Florida.